ncp38/cs142-s24-inclass/src/lab1/WheelOfFortune.md

 1. It is a _pair programming_ activity.
 Pair programming is a software development practice where two programmers sit side-by-side at the same computer and work together to develop a program.
-One programmer is the _driver_--they type and edit the code, explaining what they are doing.
-The other programmer is the _navigator_, who should be thinking about the big picture, offering advice and suggestions, and __asking questions__.
-The members of a pair programming team should talk throughout the process so that they can switch roles at any moment.
+There are a few different ways to do pair programming, and you should discuss what methods would work best for you and your partner(s).
+Both programmers should be focused on the problem and contributing to the group work; if you feel like you're getting lost, please feel free to discuss with your partner or the professor!
+If you find yourself settling into a rut or losing concentration, finding some way to mix things up (looking at the problem from a different perspective, swapping places with your partner, or even talking over the problem with your partner or the professor) can be helpful.
+When working in a group, remember that one of the most important components is communication-you and your partner(s) are a part of the same team, and your ability to work together is based on how well you can communicate!

 2. You will be editing this file using [markdown](https://commonmark.org/help/).
    You will write your answers in this file, and this edited file will be